Table of Contents

 addressable fields to take the raw bytes out of the underlying

-allocates addressable fields which I can then hand down to Python.
-Python puts
+addressable fields which I can then hand down to Python.
+Python puts the memory

-the address and size of the underlying string buffer into these fields, which I
+address and size of the underlying string buffer into these fields, which I can

 fromPy s = alloca $ \s_buffer_ptr -> alloca $ \s_len_ptr -> withPyObject s $ \raw -> do result <- pyString_AsStringAndSize raw s_buffer_ptr s_len_ptr unless (result == 0) throwCurrentPythonException buffer <- peek s_buffer_ptr len <- peek s_len_ptr packCStringLen (buffer, fromIntegral len)